Is Saskatoon Safe? What You Need to Know Before You Visit or Move

 If you’ve heard mixed things about safety, you’re not alone.
 But as any local (myself included) will tell you, the stats don’t paint the full picture.
 Yes, crime exists here—and some neighborhoods report higher incidents than others—but that’s only part of the story.

-The good news?
-Most people who live in or visit Saskatoon go about their daily lives without issue.
-Crime rates vary significantly by area, and the city has several programs in place to improve safety and support communities.
 Whether you’re downtown, out in Stonebridge, or strolling through Broadway, being aware of your surroundings—as you would in any city—goes a long way.
 So, let’s take a closer look at what both the numbers and the locals have to say.

 TL;DR: Is Saskatoon Safe?